vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

 #### Modify Package.json

-Modify the 5th line: `"main": "index.js"` => `"source": "index.html"`
+1. Modify the 5th line: `"main": "index.js"` => `"source": "index.html"`
-And ensure you have this line in scripts:
+2. Ensure you have this line in scripts:

 ```javascript
   "scripts": {